- What is your overall aim?

 And we make links between what we learn from working with people delivering care and our research and analysis.
 We want to create a virtuous circle, using what we know works on the ground to inform effective policymaking and vice versa.
 Through sharing lessons, working with others and building people’s skills and knowledge, we aim to contribute to a healthier population in the UK.

-We are extending our work to look more broadly at the determinants of health, the factors that shape where we live, learn, work and play.
-We want to influence how decision makers think about the health of people living in the UK and what they can do to support healthier lives.
+Over the past few years, we have extended our strategy to look more broadly at the determinants of health, the factors that shape where we live, learn, work and play.
+We want to influence how decision makers think about the health of people living in the UK and what they can do to support everyone to live healthier lives.

 For too long, discourse about health has been dominated by the access and availability of health care services.
 There is now broad consensus that the real determinants of health largely sit outside of health care and that a wider set of resources will need to be mobilised to maintain and improve health.
 With preventable illness widespread and health inequalities deep rooted, a radical update is needed to how governments approach the health agenda.